geudde/attic-chest/pages/03.season-2/04.meeting-22/05.lycidas/docs.md

 visible: true
 ---

+> To Lycidas, on his forsaking the Lyre

 Wherefore does Lycidas renounce the Song?
 That song, the list’ning Maidens joy’d to hear
 Why is that Lyre neglected and unstrung?